ConfederacyOfGaia/Gaia/mage.md

 #### Malleable Illusions

 Starting at 6th level, when you cast an illusion spell that has a duration of 1 minute or longer, you can use your action to change the nature of that illusion (using the spell’s normal parameters for the illusion) , provided that you can see the illusion.

+#### Resistance to Illusions

+Starting at 6th level, you become more adept at recognizing illusions, and so have advantage on all saving throws to detect or resist them.

 #### Illusory Self